Skyscanner/full-stack-recruitment-test/README.md

 ## Task

-- Fetch flight results from ` https://s3-eu-west-1.amazonaws.com/skyscanner-prod-takehome-test/flights.json` and format them into client readable results.
+- Fetch flight results from the provided `flights.json` and format them into client readable results.

 - Use the returned data to display a page of results that matches the given design.